apocalyptech/bl3data/README.md

 Then, I move any "bare" files in the `extractednew` dir up into the `Game` dir (create if needed).
-The script we use to get objects into their proper paths doesn't like files just on the base dir, and rather than fix the util I tend to just move 'em up so they get processed properly.
+The script we use to get objects into their proper paths doesn't like files *just* on the base dir, and rather than fix the script, I tend to move 'em up so they get processed properly.

 Then there's a bunch of stuff that doesn't really matter at all, at least for the data I care about, but I sometimes look into regardless.
-The actual data objects wil end up getting shuffled around to their "proper" places in a later step anyway, so this basically just deals with files that *aren't* `.uasset`/`.uexp`/`.umap`/`.ublk` files.
+The actual data objects will end up getting shuffled around to their "proper" places in a later step anyway, so this basically just deals with files that *aren't* `.uasset`/`.uexp`/`.umap`/`.ublk` files.
 Regardless, you can probably mostly ignore these bits if you want: